India's death toll from coronavirus crosses 400,000; vaccination drive falters

 In Modi’s home state of Gujarat, several vaccination centres shut down in Ahmedabad, the main industrial city.

 In Madhya Pradesh, governed by Modi’s Bharatiya Janata Party, the pace of vaccinations fell over 40%.
-In one district, police were called in to control a stampede that broke out after crowds broke through a shuttered gate at a local vaccination camp, NDTV news channel reported.
+In one district, police were called in to control a stampede after crowds broke through a shuttered gate at a local vaccination camp, NDTV news channel reported.

 India has recorded 30.45 million cases of COVID-19 since the outbreak of the pandemic last year, and is the second-most affected country behind the United States, which has 33 million cases.

-Reporting by Shilpa Jamkhandikar in Mumbai, Sumit Khanna, Amit Dave in Ahmedabad; Writing by Neha Arora; Editing by Kim Coghill
+Reporting by Shilpa Jamkhandikar in Mumbai, Sumit Khanna, Amit Dave in Ahmedabad; Additional reporting by Ankur Banerjee in Bengaluru; Writing by Neha Arora; Editing by Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.